Dollar Tree Christmas Village Update with Paint

 I had fun playing around with the Painted Christmas Village pieces.
 Can you believe they only cost $1 each?
 The bottle brush trees were one dollar for a large and a small one.
 (2 per package)

-I had a large wooden slice from when I put up the DIY Picket Fence.
+I had a large wooden slice from putting up the DIY Picket Fence.
 I used one a few years ago to make a rolling plant stand.
 This large one was hanging out in the garage.
-You can buy your own large wooden rounds on Amazon.
+You can buy your large wooden rounds on Amazon.

-Do you see the smaller limb pieces that the bottle brush trees are resting on?
+Do you see the smaller limb pieces on which the bottle brush trees are resting?

-Adding some greenery from the yard and some fake snow (epsom salt) finishes the look!
-In this photo you can get a better look at the small “stumps” the bottle brush trees are resting on.
+Adding yard greenery and fake snow (Epsom salt) finishes the look!
+In this photo, you can better see the tiny “stumps” on which the bottle brush trees are resting.

 As I said, I got all of these at the Dollar Tree, but you could easily paint a thrift store Christmas Village.
 Be sure to visit my friends at Homeright to see how easy this project is.